return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc3/core_h.rst

 ep0_usb_req
     dummy req used while handling STD USB requests

+ep0_in_setup
+    one control transfer is completed and enter setup phase

 lock
     for synchronizing

 dev
     pointer to our struct device

+sysdev
+    *undescribed*

 xhci
     pointer to our xHCI child